 Alena, located in the Norman Hotel, is one of the most elegant restaurants in Tel Aviv.
 Chef Barak Aharoni has set the bar very high in Tel Aviv, offering diners a European-inspired menu with a Mediterranean touch.
 Less formal and more accessible than the prior chic brasserie in its same location, Alena succeeds in creating an exquisite presentation of dishes with top quality ingredients.
 Diners have the option to eat on the terrace, in the beautiful dining room or in the private dining room.
 The menu offers dishes such as lamb-stuffed pasta, fresh sea bream, and lamb chops.
 Visit Alena and you’ll agree that it’s one of the best restaurants in Israel.

 Michael Local Bistro, Nahariya

 Pack your bags and head to northern Israel; the north, if not for the beauty and the unique things to do in the region, is well worth it if just to dine at Michael Local Bistro.
 Chef Michael Grotofsky opened this farm-to-table restaurant after running Herbert Samuel in Tel Aviv for many years.
 Vegetarians will be pleasantly surprised to find a myriad of veg-friendly dishes like roasted beets and fresh vegetables, cauliflower tabbouleh, and stuffed cabbage leaf with freekeh, fresh herbs, yogurt & olive oil.
 Meat lovers can enjoy Prime – Rib with bone marrow & roasted vegetables and seafood lovers, calamari a la plancha, black pepper, roasted potato & sour cream.
-Visitors make the trip to the north just to eat at the famed chef restaurant and it is well worth the journey.
+Visitors make the trip to the north just to eat at the famed chef restaurant – without a doubt one of the best restaurants in Israel!

 43 HaGefen St, Liman Nahariya